Charleston, South Carolina: Reconstruction

-In 1875, blacks made up 57% of the city's and 73% of the county's population.
-With leadership by members of the antebellum free black community, historian Melinda Meeks Hennessy described the community as "unique" in being able to defend themselves without provoking "massive white retaliation", as occurred in numerous other areas during Reconstruction.
-In the 1876 election cycle, two major riots between black Republicans and white Democrats occurred in the city, in September and the day after the election in November, as well as a violent incident in Cainhoy at an October joint discussion meeting.
+In 1875, Black people made up 57% of the city's and 73% of the county's population.
+With leadership by members of the antebellum free Black community, historian Melinda Meeks Hennessy described the community as "unique" in being able to defend themselves without provoking "massive white retaliation", as occurred in numerous other areas during Reconstruction.
+In the 1876 election cycle, two major riots between Black Republicans and white Democrats occurred in the city, in September and the day after the election in November, as well as a violent incident in Cainhoy at an October joint discussion meeting.

 Violent incidents occurred throughout the Piedmont of the state as white insurgents struggled to impose white supremacy in the face of social changes after the war and the granting of citizenship to freedmen by amendments to the U.S. Constitution.
-After former Confederates were allowed to vote again, election campaigns from 1872 on were marked by violent intimidation of blacks and Republicans by conservative Democratic paramilitary groups, known as the Red Shirts.
+After former Confederates were allowed to vote again, election campaigns from 1872 on were marked by violent intimidation of Black people and Republicans by conservative Democratic paramilitary groups, known as the Red Shirts.
 Violent incidents occurred in Charleston on King Street on September 6 and nearby Cainhoy on October 15 in association with political meetings before the 1876 election.
-The Cainhoy incident was the only one statewide in which more whites were killed than blacks.
-The Red Shirts were instrumental in suppressing the black Republican vote in some areas in 1876 and narrowly electing Wade Hampton as governor, and taking back control of the state legislature.
+The Cainhoy incident was the only one statewide in which more whites were killed than black people.
+The Red Shirts were instrumental in suppressing the Black Republican vote in some areas in 1876 and narrowly electing Wade Hampton as governor, and taking back control of the state legislature.
 Another riot occurred in Charleston the day after the election when a prominent Republican leader was mistakenly reported killed.